pythonanywhere/help_pages/articles/FollowingTheDjangoTutorial.md

 ### (not) the development server: setting up your web app on the Web tab

-You will realize that the Django development server on [PythonAnywere](https://www.pythonanywhere.com/) (ie. the `manage.py runserver` command) doesn't work.
-This will never work because our console servers aren't even the same machines as our web servers.
+You will probably quickly realize that the Django development server on [PythonAnywere](https://www.pythonanywhere.com/) (ie. the `manage.py runserver` command) doesn't work.
+If you try and run it, you're likely to see an error saying *That port is already in use*.
+And in any case, it won't be able to create a dev server you can access, because our console servers aren't publicly accessible over the Internet (they're actually different machines from our web servers).

 Instead, you need to do 3 things:

-1. create a web app via our interface- this lets us know that you want to create a website with say the public url `myusername.pythonanywhere.com` and that we should listen and try to respond to any web traffic that comes to us for that domain.
+1. Create a web app via our interface- this lets us know that you want to create a website with at `myusername.pythonanywhere.com` and that we should listen and try to respond to any web traffic that comes to us for that domain.

-2. configure the web app to be run with the virtualenv that you just setup- this lets us know which python and python libraries we should be using to run your code
+2. Configure the web app to be run inside the virtualenv that you just set up - this lets us know which versions of python and django we should be using.

-3. hook up the web app so that we know what code to run when a http request comes in
+3. Configure the web app so that we know what actual code to run.

 Let's take this step by step.